What You Need to Know About Dental Laboratory Technician

 - Load newly constructed teeth into porcelain furnaces to bake the porcelain onto the metal framework.

-When polled, Dental Laboratory Technicians say the following skills are most frequently used in their jobs:
+These are the skills Dental Laboratory Technicians say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.